 The Best Ligature for Alto Saxophone: Comparison Review

 Disclosure: Some of the links in this article may be affiliate links, which can provide compensation to me at no cost to you if you decide to purchase.
-This site is not intended to provide financial advice and is for entertainment only.

-In their simple design, these leather ligatures either include 1 metal plate while the other does not include a steel plate.
+In both their simple design, these leather ligatures either include 1 metal plate while the other does not include a steel plate.

 These ligatures might look similar with similar adjustable screws, however, they are completely different ligatures.

-The Best Ligature for Alto Saxophone
+The Best Alto Sax Ligature

 The very best saxophone ligatures come with interchangeable pressure plates that work to strategically support the reed.